Customs and traditions of the Royal Navy: Affiliation

 Ships will engage in a number of affiliations.
 It is often misunderstood that ships are named after places when normally they are associated with the local lord e.g. the Duke of Marlborough.
-There were however a number of vessels named after places during World War II after schools, cadet units and charities.
-At one time every Sea Cadet unit in the UK had an affiliated ship (with the exception of Kettering, which is affiliated with 800 Naval Air Squadron; Yeovilton, now disbanded; and Yeovil unit which, due to its location on RNAS Yeovilton (HMS Heron), is affiliated with 848 Helicopter Squadron).
+There were, however, a number of vessels named after places during World War II after schools, cadet units and charities.
+At one time every Sea Cadet unit in the UK had an affiliated ship (with the exception of Kettering, which is affiliated with 800 Naval Air Squadron; Yeovilton, now disbanded; and Yeovil unit which, owing to its location on RNAS Yeovilton (HMS Heron), is affiliated with 848 Helicopter Squadron).
 However, now that Sea Cadet units outnumber Royal Navy vessels, this is no longer possible.